ryouze/ryouze.github.io/content/posts/vroom.md

 The AI sets a target speed depending on whether the car is approaching a corner or traveling on a straight.
 If the current speed exceeds the target, the AI decelerates; if it is below the target, it accelerates.
 If the speed is close to the target, the AI coasts, relying on drag.

 To avoid collisions, the AI scans ahead for potential wall impacts.
 If a crash is likely, it applies the handbrake and increases steering.
-The current, somewhat conservative values seem to prevent the AI from crashing into walls completely, but feedback is welcome.
+The current, somewhat conservative values seem to prevent the AI from crashing into walls, but feedback is welcome.

 To prevent AI cars from behaving identically, each instance uses its own random number generator.
 This introduces small variations in reaction distances, turn sensitivity, and target speeds.

-AI logic updates at 30 Hz.
+The AI logic updates at 30 Hz.
 Testing shows that 20 Hz is acceptable, while 10 Hz causes frequent wall collisions.
 Physics simulation runs at the current frame rate and uses delta time to maintain consistent behavior across different refresh rates.

 ### Sound Effects